 Beakers, Flasks, and Laboratory Glassware

-Purpose: Laboratory glassware is used to store liquids and perform reactions.
+Purpose: To store liquids and perform reactions.

 Biological Safety Cabinets